River Column: Background

-In the deserts of the Sudan, in 1881 a province of Egypt, a man named Muhammad Ahmad, who claimed to be the long-awaited Mahdi of the Islamic religion, rose up against the Egyptian governors.
-He and his Arab followers, clad in turbans, skull-caps, white, colorfully patched jibbehs and wielding swords and spears, as well as shields, defeated several Egyptian garrisons.
-After a short war with Britain, culminating in the Battle of Tel el-Kebir, Egypt had its army officered partly by Englishmen.
-One of these men, Colonel William Hicks, led an army of 10,000 along the Nile and then into the vast deserts.
-There, the thirsty square of white-uniformed Egyptians was wiped out by the Mahdi's men, called Dervishes, who now had guns.
+On 29 June 1881, a Muslim cleric named Muhammad Ahmad proclaimed himself the Mahdi, the promised redeemer of the Islamic world.
+He and his followers, clad in turbans, skull-caps, white, colorfully patched jibbehs and equipped with swords, spears and shields, defeated several Egyptian garrisons.
+Since 1882 Egypt had its army officered partly by British officers.
+One of these men, Colonel William Hicks, led an army of 10,000 along the Nile and then into the desert.
+There, the square of white-uniformed Egyptians were wiped out by the Mahdi's men (called Dervishes by Europeans), using guns they had captured from the Egyptians.

 Gordon is sent to Khartoum

-British Major-General Charles George Gordon, a colorful, experienced soldier who had served many countries besides his own, was sent to Egypt to evacuate the city of Khartoum.
-On the Nile, it was the base of government for the Sudan and was threatened by the Mahdists.
+British Major-General Charles George Gordon, was sent to Egypt to evacuate the city of Khartoum.
+It was the base of government for Sudan and was threatened by the Mahdists.

 When Gordon and his adjutant, Colonel John Donald Hamill Stewart, reached Khartoum, they realized that the place was quite defensible.
-Instead of evacuating, Gordon fought.
-He soon became besieged by the Mahdi and the Arabs.
+Instead of evacuating immediately Gordon elected to remain in Khartoum until "every one who wants to go down [the Nile] is given the chance to do so."
+He soon became besieged by the Mahdi's forces.

 In Britain, although the Government, led by Prime Minister William Ewart Gladstone, did not want to send troops, the public clamored for it.
-Finally, General Lord Garnet Wolseley was sent to the Sudan with an ample number of British troops.
+Finally, General Lord Garnet Wolseley was sent to Sudan with an ample number of British troops.